 Is food affordable?
 It depends on household income.

-Food costs are increasing.
-Over several months at the end of 2022, Statistics Canada reported food cost increases of over 10 percent, inflation rates not seen since the early 1980's.
-Everyone feels the pinch of rising food costs, but low-income households do not have enough money to afford the difference.
+Food costs continued to increase in 2023.16 Everyone feels the pinch of rising food costs, but low-income households do not have enough money to afford the difference.

 Social Assistance and the Cost of Eating Well